mikeknep/dotfiles/README.md

 ## Setup script

-`setup.sh` is for setting up a completely new machine.
+`bin/setup.sh` is for setting up a completely new machine.
 It is as automated as possible.
 See top of file for prerequisites.

 ## Symlink script

-`symlink.sh` is simply for symlinking the files in this repo.
+`bin/symlink.sh` is simply for symlinking the files in this repo.
 If you want to clone down my setup and wire it up on your machine, use this.

 #### Notes

 ##### Bash 4.x required!

-`symlink.sh` requires Bash 4.x.
+`bin/symlink.sh` requires Bash 4.x.
 Unfortunately, Mac OSX ships with Bash 3.x.
 However, upgrading to Bash 4.x isn't too difficult:

 1. Install the latest bash using homebrew: `brew install bash`
 2. Add the brewed bash to your list of accepted shells: `echo /usr/local/bin/bash >> /etc/shells`